Short-time existence and uniqueness for some infinite-dimensional Nash systems: Abstract

 \section{Abstract}

 We prove local (in time) existence and uniqueness for a class of infinite-dimensional Nash systems, namely systems of infinitely many Hamilton--Jacobi--Bellman equations set in an infinite-dimensional Euclidean space.
-Such systems have been recently showed (in \cite{CR24}) to arise in the theory of stochastic differential games with interactions governed by sparse graphs, under structural assumptions that inspired the hypotheses exploited in the present work.
+Such systems have been recently showed to arise in the theory of stochastic differential games with interactions governed by sparse graphs by Cirant and the author [{\em Dyn.\ Games Appl.}, 15 (2025), pp.\ 558--591], under structural assumptions that inspired the hypotheses exploited in the present work.
 Contextually, we also prove a general linear result, providing a priori estimates, stable with respect to the dimension, for transport-diffusion equations whose drifts (and their derivatives) enjoy appropriate decay properties.